Learn how to write like an art critic, fashioning compelling profiles of art exhibitions and galleries.

 Visits will include an array of galleries and museums, especially popular and timely exhibitions, which they will view side by side with current art writing and criticism about the shows.

-Students will hear firsthand about writing about art for different types of publications from individuals who have made writing about art the centerpiece of their careers.
+Students will hear first-hand how to write about art for different types of publications, including presentations from individuals who have made writing about art the centerpiece of their careers.

 - Art critics